Zelena Salata

 Notes

-Prep ahead for busy weeknights.
+Prep ahead for a busy weeknight.